A story of an engineer working in PR for a year and not knowing what to do

 What I did

-for our 10th year, we wanted to create something that would be useful to society and also make people say "Wow!"
-So here is the service we came up with.
+as we enter our 10th year, we wanted to create a service that would be useful to society and also make people say, "Wow!"
+So here it is.

 "A new service aimed at female high school entrepreneurs!
 'JK Startup Lab' is completely free for one year"